 9. Champagne on the London Eye

-If Cupid had a home, it would probably be the aptly named ‘Cupid’s Capsule’ on the London Eye.
-It’s designed for couples, so you and your loved one can drink in the spectacular views of London, as well as a bottle of Champagne, in your own private capsule.
-The ride lasts 30 minutes; how many kisses you think you can steal above London in that time?
+If Cupid had a home, it would probably be the aptly named “Cupid’s Capsule” on the London Eye.
+It is designed for couples – allowing you and your loved one to drink in the spectacular views of London and a bottle of champagne in your own private capsule.
+The ride lasts 30 minutes, so how many kisses you think you can steal above London during that time?

 8. Durdle Door in Dorset

 Located along Dorset’s Jurassic Coast, the natural limestone arch at Durdle Door helps make this beach one of the most beautiful in England.
 It is best to visit at dusk when the sun slowly disappears over the horizon and the sky is ablaze with a thousand shades of red and gold.
 This is the perfect setting to share a romantic embrace.
-If you’re an early riser, sunrise offers a great backdrop too.
 If you’re lucky, you may even stumble upon some dinosaur fossils between kisses.